LBertelson29/biol217/Protocol_biol217_LBertelson.md

 # 2.4 Genome similarity based on average nucleotide identity (ANI)

 The next step calculates the genome similarity to each other.
 The most commonly used approach is average nucleotide identity using the MUMmer algorithm to align each genome.
 The result of this is used as a measure to determine how related the genomes are and whether you have discovered a new species.
-Usually the cutoff for the species boundary is set at 95-96% identity over a 90% genome coverage.
+Usually the cutoff for the species boundary is set at **95-96% identity over a 90% genome coverage**.

-`
 ```
 #!/bin/bash